Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Heat the oil over medium heat in a large stockpot.
 Add the onion, carrot, and celery; sauté for 5 minutes.
 Add the garlic and pepper flakes and cook 1 minute more or until garlic is fragrant.

 - Stir in remaining ingredients except for the tortellini; bring to a boil and then reduce heat to a simmer.
 Cook until vegetables are tender, about 5 minutes.
-Add the tortellini and simmer until the tortellini are cooked, about 5 minutes.
+Add the tortellini and simmer until the tortellini is cooked, about 5 minutes.
 Season with salt and pepper to taste.

 Greek Tortellini Salad

 Julie Wunder is a meteorologist, physical fitness enthusiast, a self-proclaimed fashionista, and creator of the blog Runningwithaskirt.com where she shares ideas on travel, fun, fitness, and food.

 She developed (and beautifully photographed) an easy, six-ingredient recipe for a Greek Pasta Salad, using cheese-filled tortellini in place of the usual penne pasta.